valancej/documentation/_basic/languages-frameworks/dart.md

 ## Running tests

-As dart currently doesn't have a default way to run your tests you can use exactly the same command to run those tests as you would on your own system
+As dart currently doesn't have a default way to run your tests you can use exactly the same command to run those tests as you would on your own system.

 ## Browser testing